jrroosevelt/VS2PCG/Card clarifications M-R.md

  - "Wound your main character and put a supporting character from your hand onto your side."
  - "You choose a character on your side and a character on my side and we stun them both."
  - "I discard my hand and you lose the game."

 ^(Source: Rule insert)

+# Mesmero (MC)
+^CardNumber: ^NBX-003, ^NBX-004

+*Set: The New Brotherhood*

+**Lumbering** works like this: When you attack with a **Lumbering** character (even if it's a team attack), announce which enemy side you're attacking.
+Then the defending player chooses who the defender will be.
+They must choose a character that could be legally attacked.

+^(Source: Rule insert)